ga-wdi-lessons/js-events-callbacks/readme.md

 Javascript typically will run top-to-bottom, however, we as developers have no idea when the code related to the button click will actually be executed, it's totally dependent on the user.
 Therefore, we need to write code that will execute asynchronously, and not hold up the rest of our application.

 Javascript as a language was built with this problem in mind and has spawned many more solutions that have been introduced through libraries, packages, and frameworks.
 Together, these tools provide some abstractions to interact with events.
-As such, we as developers can listen to and respond to these events.
+As such, we as developers can write code to listen for and respond to these events.

 Today, we will get practice writing the underlying code responsible for adding behavior to a webpage with jQuery.

-**Q**.
-Thinking programmatically, at a high level what are 4 things that we need to account for in order to have some code run as soon as a user clicks on a button?
+## jQuery and Vanilla Javascript

+Note that we are using jQuery for this lesson; one thing to note about jQuery is that it is a **library** written in javascript that allows us to do more with less code.
+There may be situations where we'd want to use vanilla javascript over jQuery to write our code; these might include reverse compatibility (older versions of IE) and potentially performance.
+Check out [this](http://youmightnotneedjquery.com/) website for side-by-side comparisons of jQuery and vanilla javascript.

+Interspersed throughout the lesson are examples in vanilla javascript that are equivalent to jQuery implementations.

+In general, mixing vanilla javascript expressions with jQuery will usually result in errors.
+Stick with jQuery for now.

 ## Set Up (2:35 - 2:40, 5 minutes)

-Now let's see this example in action!

 For this lesson we'll be working with only two files: `index.html` and `script.js`.
 Create these files in your a folder in your sandbox directory...